by Carlos Tkacz

 Chalk, tape, and brushes can be bought from either Alpha Excelsior or Travelers’ Rest, though there isn’t much more available than that.
 You can sometimes find cool, handmade chalk bags when they are available.
 For pads or shoes, you have to venture into one of the gyms or outdoor shops in Cape Town.

-There is a guidebook available, which you can buy online before you leave or at Alpha Excelsior.
+A guidebook is available, which you can buy online before you leave or at Alpha Excelsior.
 Another option, and the one we use, is the 27crags premium topo for Rocklands.
-It’s inexpensive, the app is good, the GPS mapping works well and offline, and it has everything on there, perhaps even more.
-The guidebook author worked on the 27crags topo, so you are supporting him when you purchase through their website.
+It’s inexpensive, the app is good, the GPS mapping works well offline, and it has everything on there, perhaps even more.
+The author of the guidebook worked on the 27crags topo, so you are supporting him when you purchase through their website.

 Non-Climbing Things to Do and Try